Self-supervised neural operator for solving partial differential equations: Introduction

+Despite these advances, existing neural operator-based methods remain limited by their reliance on large-scale, high-fidelity training datasets generated by classical numerical solvers.
+These datasets require repeated solution of PDEs under diverse conditions, including varying geometries, boundary/initial conditions, and forcing terms.
+For instance, PDEformer-2 used approximately 4TB of training data by solving eight types of two-dimensional PDEs using numerical solvers \cite{ye2025pdeformer}.
+A straightforward extension to three-dimensional problems, even under conservative assumptions, would lead to data requirements on the order of petabytes, rendering conventional data generation strategies computationally infeasible.
+This data bottleneck fundamentally restricts the scalability of neural operators and hinders the development of large-scale foundation models in scientific computing.

-In this study, we propose a neural operator referred to as self-supervised neural operator (SNO) to alleviate the aforementioned issues in existing NOs.
-The main contributions of this work are listed below: \begin{itemize} \item We propose a novel data generation approach inspired by the Bayesian physics-informed neural networks (B-PINNs), which is capable of generating highly accurate training data for diverse differential equations on-the-fly at low cost.
+In this study, we propose a neural operator referred to as self-supervised neural operator (SNO) to alleviate the aforementioned issues in the training of NOs.
+The main contributions of this work are listed below: \begin{itemize} \item We propose a novel data generation strategy inspired by Bayesian physics-informed neural networks \cite{yang2021b}, which enables efficient on-the-fly generation of high-quality training data for a variety of differential equations at significantly reduced computational cost.

-\item We develop a unified operator learning model based on the Transformer to learn the mapping from boundary/initial conditions, geometries, and/or source term to the solution of a specific PDE.
+\item We develop a unified operator learning architecture based on the Transformer, capable of learning mappings from boundary/initial conditions, geometries, and/or source terms to PDE solutions at both low and high dimensions.

-\item We put forth a lightweight finetuning approach on top of SNO, which is embarrassingly parallel and computationally efficient, to refine the predictions of the SNO for better accuracy,
+\item We put forth a lightweight finetuning approach on top of SNO, which is embarrassingly parallel and computationally efficient, to refine the predictions of the SNO for better accuracy.

 \end{itemize}

 The rest of the paper is organized as follows: In Sec. \ref{sec:method}, we introduce the problem formulation as well as the proposed self-supervised neural operator, we further present a series of numerical experiments to validate the effectiveness of the SNO in Sec. \ref{sec:results}, and then a summary of this study is present in Sec. \ref{sec:summary}.